 - Bring a pot of water to a boil on high, add about a tablespoon of salt, then add the pasta.
 While occasionally stirring, cook per the package instructions until the pasta is tender.
 Remove the pot from the stove and drain the pasta.

 - Stir together the milk and corn starch.
-Return the pot the stove and pour in the milk.
+Return the pot the stove and pour in the milk and corn starch mixture.
 Turn the heat to medium low and while stirring, cook until the milk begins to thicken, about 2 minutes.